-Flipping Your Foreign Language Classroom [Webinar] Posted by Transparent Language on Dec 15, 2014 in Company News, Events, Language Learning
+Flipping Your Foreign Language Classroom [Webinar] Posted by Transparent Language on Dec 15, 2014 in For Educators

 At Transparent Language, we don’t just support learners of a foreign language, we support teachers, too!
 That’s why we started our Education Webinar series back in 2014.
 We’ve had so many requests for new presentation dates that we’ve recorded the webinars.
 Now you can watch anytime, anywhere.
 First up: Flipping Your Language Classroom.